ncsufan8628/aa-guard/README.md

 ## Use
 - By default, AA will not autostart.
-- When you want to connect, tap the QS tile **Allow AA** (gives 2 minutes) or launch the app **Launch Android Auto**.
+- When you want to connect, tap the QS tile **Allow AA** or launch the app **Launch Android Auto**.

-## Notes
+## Notes:
-- Tested minSdk 24+, targetSdk 34.
-- You can change the allow window in `AllowWindow.DURATION_MS`.
-Note: this is depreciated and does not work, the switch is a toggle, one press for Android auto ON, another to disable.
+Use at your own risk.
+Not responsible for bricks, the apocalypse, fried vehicles etc.